lyubogeorgiev/Java-Advanced/Generics/README.md

 Using the same Generic Box class from the previous two exercises.
 Testing it in Main by creating a List of boxes and then swapping 2 of the values by indexes.

+Exercise 04 - Generic Swap Method Integer
+-

+Same as the previous problem, but we use a Method to swap boxes, and also they are of type Integer.